8 Steps to Kinder Consumption and a Better World

 We're all consumers.
 We must consume to meet our needs and stay alive.
 We need food, shelter, medical care.
 We need clothing, communication, transportation, education.
 We need, so we consume.

 But our culture is focused on constant consumption, 24/7, without a thought for the cost to others or our planet.
-The consumer society is self-centered and individualistic, placing value on what we possess, and idolizing those who indulge themselves in luxury and waste.
-We have created a short-term, throwaway culture.
+Our society is self-centered, but we also idolize "the rich and famous" who indulge in luxury and waste.
+There's no satisfaction in our throwaway culture.

 We also consume time, that precious, limited, God-given resource.
 We waste a ton of it, mindlessly watching TV, playing video games, and scrolling through social media.
-We squeeze most of the rest of it, priding ourselves on our busyness, gaining self-esteem by imagining we are indispensable because our calendars are crammed.
+Then we squeeze and pinch the rest of it, priding ourselves on our busyness, gaining self-esteem by imagining we are indispensable because our calendars are crammed.
 We shortchange necessities like relationships, creativity, and sleep in favor of our go-go time consumption.

 How can we be more balanced consumers?
 How can we be more ethical as we meet our consumption needs?

 1. Buy things for usefulness rather than status.

 We all need shoes, but we don't need a closet full of high-end designer shoes.
 We need transportation, but we don't need the brand-new luxury model.
 In fact, if you can easily afford to drive a luxury car, choosing to purchase a pre-owned, fuel-efficient, mid-priced model makes a strong statement about your values.

 2. Stop trying to keep up with the hyper-consumption patterns of celebrities.